tensorflow/rust/README.md

 Then run `cargo build -j 1`.
-Since TensorFlow is built during this process, and the TensorFlow build is very memory intensive, we recommend using the `-j 1` flag which tells cargo to use only one task, which in turn tells TensorFlow to build with only on task.
+Since TensorFlow is built during this process, and the TensorFlow build is very memory intensive, we recommend using the `-j 1` flag which tells cargo to use only one task, which in turn tells TensorFlow to build with only one task.
 Of course, if you have a lot of RAM, you can use a higher value.

 To include the especially unstable API (which is currently the `expr` module),